calaldees/blog/links.md

 * [The Problem with Solar Energy in Africa](https://www.youtube.com/watch?v=7OpM_zKGE4o) 20min video
     * Describes decay in transmission and size of infrastructure
-    * ENds with the software problem if distribution
+    * Ends with the software problem if distribution

 * [When Is the Revolution in Architecture Coming?](https://www.currentaffairs.org/2021/04/when-is-the-revolution-in-architecture-coming)
     * Wonderful visual article about building architecture